apideck-libraries/portman/README.md

 - **extendTests**:  which refers the custom additions of manual created Postman tests.
 - **assignVariables**:  which refers to setting Postman collection variables for easier automation.
 - **overwrites**:  which refers to the custom additions/modifications of the OpenApi/Postman request data.
+- **globals**:  which refers to the customisation that apply for the whole Postman collection.

 ### Portman targeting